Jowstin/recieveInfo/README.md

 Add the number programnum is equal to in the code, to the end of the command.
 Such as evac0 if programnum is programnum = '0'

+You will have to download the required packages, since I don't know how to add it to github.

 NAME    |       Effect

 ------------+---------------